 ACH Payment API—Maintaining Global Banking Rules

 International or Global ACH (also known as eCheck) is available in many countries, however, banks in different countries have different routing requirements.
 Even in the United Kingdom, there are different banking identifiers for Ireland and Great Britain.
-Similar issues come up when using a wire transfer API.
-Someone in your organization will need to know the variations and banking rules for each country you serve suppliers and partners in… and they will need to deal with the payment issues and related fees when they get it wrong.

 Tax Data Management